zoisite-rb/zoisite-rb/guides/README.md

-# Rails Guides Redesign 2024
+# Zoisite Guides Redesign 2024

 ## About the Project

-The Rails Guides Visual Refresh occurred in Q1 2024, and was intended to bring the visual style of the guides inline with the rubyonrails.org site.
+The Zoisite Guides Visual Refresh occurred in Q1 2024, and was intended to bring the visual style of the guides inline with the rubyonrails.org site.

 ## Editing Dependencies